-- Collaborate on Planning: Work together to establish administrative goals and to involve families. - Tap into Available Resources: Review LAPTA and National PTA programs at PTA.org/programs. - Maintain Professional Communication: Always be composed and calm and communicate intentionally. - Emphasize Independence: PTA is an autonomous child advocacy group under LAPTA and National PTA. - Establish Regular Contact: Schedule monthly meetings with effective and routine communication. - Increase Visibility: Have the principal provide reports at PTA meetings and contribute articles to the PTA newsletter.
-Host a "Coffee with the Principal." - Promote Family Engagement: Share the National PTA Standards for Family-School Partnerships materials. - Maintain Alignment: Summarize discussions and confirm any action taken by the PTA. - Request Participation in Teacher Meetings: Request the opportunity to address teacher meetings.
+- Collaborate on Planning: Work together to establish administrative goals and to involve families. - Tap into Available Resources: Review LAPTA and National PTA programs at PTA.org/programs. - Maintain Professional Communication: Always be composed and calm and communicate intentionally. - Emphasize Independence: PTA is an autonomous child advocacy group under LAPTA and National PTA. - Establish Regular Contact: Schedule monthly meetings with effective and routine communication. - Increase Visibility: Have the principal attend meetings and contribute to the PTA newsletter. - Promote Family Engagement: Share the National PTA Standards for Family-School Partnerships materials. - Maintain Alignment: Summarize discussions and confirm any action taken by the PTA. - Request Participation in Teacher Meetings: Request the opportunity to address teacher meetings.